brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 # SSH

 The "Connect to the Running VM in the Cloud" instance points you to an article about SSH clients.
-But for a Minecraft server, you want VSCode as your SSH terminal, as it makes manipulating files on the server easy.
+But for a Minecraft server, you probably want VSCode as your SSH terminal, as it makes manipulating files on the server easy.

 - Download VSCode: https://code.visualstudio.com/
 - Go to the "Plugins" tab on the left and install the "Remote SSH" plugin.